 I have over two decades of experience in using technology for social change that spans the public, private, non-profit, and social enterprise sectors.
 I am a co-author of the SAFETAG organizational security risk assessment framework.

 At Internews, I was the Director of Global Technology Strategy at Internews, where I led our work on innovative, systems-level interventions that respond to digital threats to human rights.
-Under my leadership, we build and sustain multiple programs, including:
+Under my leadership, we built and sustained multiple programs, including:

 In parallel with these program outputs, I have ensured that our work is sustainable, transparent, and in the open, prioritizing open source tools, building content under Creative Commons licenses, and supporting the capacity of and learning from local actors.
 To enable this work, I helped to sustain and manage a diverse team and led proposals winning over $30M in funding since 2015.